FelipeAdeT/PythonforHumanities/README.md

 The examples used are also intended to illustrate the possibilities of coding for the humanities.

-## Objectives
+### Course Objectives

-The following are the primary learning objectives for students:

-1. Explore Humanities applications of Python
+Most resources for teaching python are not geared towards humanities students, but to a broader public that often has a programming background.
+Thus, they spend considerable time on concepts that will not be central to humanistic research, delivering pay off at a considerable delay.
+Oftentimes, they teach the structures of the language without giving the tools to piece it together for a practical application.

+Objectives:

-1. Spark an interest in programming with Python
+1. Stimulate an interest in Python through  a first contact with key implementations for the humanities.

-1. Learn to read, modify and write basic Python code
+1. Lay the foundations of reading, modifying and writing Python code in two areas:
+    - Teach the building blocks of Python
+    - Provide functional knowledge applicable to projects
+1. Deliver pay-off early on by:
+    - Giving practical, project-oriented examples and exercises
+    - Focus on concepts that will be central to humanistic research
+1. Stress understanding and reuse of existing code

-1. Lay the foundations and provide tools for further learning
+1. Point to resources for further learning

 ## Course Navigation